Skip to content

 Every Cost a South Florida Seller Must Know in 2026

 South Florida sellers in 2026 face a specific set of closing costs that vary significantly by county, property type, and seller residency status.
-Documentary stamp taxes differ between Miami-Dade ($1.05 per $100) and Broward and Palm Beach counties ($0.70 per $100).
-Title insurance customs differ by county — buyers pay in Miami-Dade while sellers pay in Broward and Palm Beach.
+Documentary stamp taxes in Miami-Dade are $0.60 per $100 for single-family homes and $1.05 per $100 for all other property types (condo, townhome, multi-family, commercial).
+Broward and Palm Beach counties apply a flat $0.70 per $100.
+Title insurance customs differ by county - buyers pay in Miami-Dade while sellers pay in Broward and Palm Beach.
 Foreign national sellers face FIRPTA withholding of up to 15% of the gross sale price paid directly to the IRS.

 COMMISSION